OpenNebula/docs/source/open_cluster_deployment/lxc_node_deployment/overview.rst

 Overview
 ================================================================================

-`LXC <https://linuxcontainers.org/lxc/introduction/>`__ allows Linux users to create and manage system and application containers.
-LXC uses Linux kernel features as kernel namespaces, CGroups or Seccomp policies among others to contain processes.
+`LXC <https://linuxcontainers.org/lxc/introduction/>`__ is a Linux technology, which allows to create and manage system and application containers.
+The containers are computing environments running on a particular hypervisor host alongside other containers or host services, but secured and isolated into their own namespaces (user, process, network).

-The goal of LXC is to create environments similar to an standard Linux installation without the need for a separate kernel.
+From the perspective of a hypervisor host, such a container environment is just an additional process tree among other hypervisor processes.
+Inside of the environment, it looks like a standard Linux installation that sees only its own resources but shares the host kernel.

 How Should I Read This Chapter
 ================================================================================